 The Public Opinion Survey provides data on the public perception of transportation facilities and services.
-The results are used to monitor public concerns and opinions on RTP strategies, and awareness of WILMAPCO.
-A separate survey has been designed for Cecil County to provide annual transportation mode data.
-This will be used in conjunction with the data we currently receive from DelDOT and other Delaware transportation agencies.
-The Cecil County public opinion survey will be conducted annually during the month of June with results available in July or August.
-The New Castle County survey is conducted in concurrence with the RTP updates, once every four years.
-Both surveys allow WILMAPCO to track the opinions of residents over time, to identify trends, and provide direction for policies.
-The surveys also provide comparison data regarding topics such as: which alternative modes of transportation are most favored; the most effective methods to improve the transportation system; how land use, growth and development should be controlled; and how much the public knows about WILMAPCO.
+The results are used to monitor public concerns and opinions on strategies contained in the RTP.
+The Cecil County Public Opinion Survey and the New Castle County Public Opinion Survey have been revised and combined into one survey that will be conducted every four years, in concurrence with RTP updates.
+This will be used in conjunction with the data received from DelDOT and other transportation agencies.
+WILMAPCO's Public Opinion Survey allows the MPO to track the opinions of residents over time, to identify trends, and provide direction for policies.
+The surveys also provides data regarding topics such as: which modes of transportation are most favored, the most effective methods to improve the transportation system; how land use, growth and development should be controlled; and the most favored public outreach methods.
 A Transportation Justice Survey has also been created to provide data specific to the transportation justice community.
-Results are then used, in conjunction with other outreach efforts, to set policies for future planning efforts. \$17,000 is budgeted for consultant support.
+Results are then used, in conjunction with other outreach efforts, to set policies for future planning efforts.